refractionPOINT/lce_doc/docs/net.md

   --output OUTPUT       output directory where to put new config files, or "-"
                         for stdout
-  --email-user          if set, limacharlie will email users creds directly
+  --email-user          if set, limacharlie will email users creds directly --within-range WITHINRANGE
+                        if specified, this IP CIDR range will be favored when attributing an internal IP address in lc-net
 ```

 The `name` is the name that will be associated with the lc-net device.
 We recommend using a user identifier like an email address.
 If you use an email address, you can specify the `--email-user` flag and the QR code + configuration file will be emailed directly to the `name` (email address).